Aquivion/Graphica/README.md

    ```

 After cloning these repositories, re-run CMake so that it picks up the new libraries then launch the project.
 If you cannot find any errors in the terminal, you are ready to go :rocket:

+### Optional: VS Code Integration

+If you use Visual Studio Code, you can enhance your development experience:

+**Install the CMake Tools extension by Microsoft:**
+This extension helps you configure, build, and debug CMake projects directly from VS Code.
+You can install it from the VS Code Marketplace.

+**Configure your preferred C++ compiler:**
+Within the CMake Tools extension, you can set the preferred compiler that supports C++17.
+For example, for MSVC, ensure the kit specifies a compiler version that fully supports C++17.